o9812/Wikileaks-Stock-Market/script/README.md

-# This is script list and explanation, most of them are doing data cleaning
+# This is script list
+Here are some explanations, most of the scripts are doing data cleaning

 ## utilit: works for split and merge data
 - `utilit/merge_dictionary.py`:  merge dictionaries from different files